Author: Jeff Bacon

 • Legal paternity can support custody, visitation, child support, and decision-making rights.

-• DNA testing may be necessary when parentage is disputed.
+• DNA testing may be needed when parentage is disputed.

-• Acting early helps prevent an unfavorable status quo from forming.
+• Acting early helps stop a bad status quo from forming.

 Oklahoma Law and Official Sources